 The Knights Park campus is located immediately to the north of the Hogsmill River which gives the campus a picturesque setting.
-The campus houses the Faculty of Art, Design & Architecture in a series of linked buildings that vary in height from two to eight storeys.
+The campus houses Kingston School of Art (the new name from September 2017) in a series of linked buildings that vary in height from two to eight storeys.

 To the south east is the University's Stanley Picker Gallery, and beyond the Gallery is Middle Mill halls of residence, which contains accommodation for approximately 200 students.

 The site is also located directly to the north of the Grove Crescent conservation area and immediately to the south of the Fairfield/Knight's Park conservation area.

 An £11.4m refurbishment programme was undertaken in 2012 but, to properly support our highly successful Kingston School of Art, additional teaching and learning space is required.

 1 and 2.
 New Extension building: Existing circulation is confusing.
 Rather than redevelop or extend, we propose to reorganise the existing spaces to improve circulation and use of space.
 We would like to re-clad the existing New Extension building to enhance its tired appearance.

 3 and 4.
 Middle Mill lecture theatre and new academic building: We propose to replace approximately 100 bedrooms at Middle Mill with a new lecture theatre and academic building.
 Alternative student accommodation will be agreed with private landlords with some additional facilities at Kingston Hill.

 5. Middle Mill temporary building: To ensure adequate teaching space during the works, temporary buildings are proposed.